Hamsa Jewelry: What does Hamsa mean?

 For the Muslims, it refers to the five pillars of Islam: Faith, Prayer, Pilgrimage, Fasting, and Charity.
 It also symbolizes the “Hand of Fatima”, the daughter of the Prophet Mohammed.
 She was called Fatima “Al Zahra” meaning “the shining one”.
 Fatima was perceived as completely pure, without any sin.
 The Hamsa or "Hand of Fatima" then became a symbol of strength, protection, and power.

 Morocco has always been a land where Jews and Muslims lived together in great harmony.
-They were sharing same culture, customs and a common history in terms of jewelry making.
+They were sharing the same culture, customs, and common history in terms of jewelry making.
 In fact, Berber Jews had a vast knowledge in term of jewelry-making techniques that they shared with their Muslim neighbors.